Matej-Knize/english-for-designers/03-content-first/work.md

 ****

 In these days, I've been returning to architectural themes in my work, and finally, I'm slowly finding where I'd like to settle in my artistic career.
-Now I think, it would be nice to be a part of game dev. studio and creating some 3D assets.
+Now I think, it would be nice to be a part of the game dev. studio and creating some 3D assets.

 ***And there are fragments from my latest work.***